thealphadollar/messiah/README.md

 We are planning to build a web app based on the dataset of whole world (or anything close to it).
 We've been testing data from [gisresources](http://www.gisresources.com/natural-disasters/) or [emdat](https://www.emdat.be/) on various scenarios.
 Due to the vastness of the dataset, it is not viable to train the deep learning models on our systems, and hence Azure Cloud Resources will be utilized in the process of assessment of various datasets and gauging their accuracy.

 We will be using multiple geographical data to decide the zones of disaster prone areas, and population density.
 We will also procure (or produce) data for predicting and providing precautions according to the divison of zones.
+We have been looking at [Azure's Earth Science data from NASA](https://earthdata.nasa.gov/) and [Azure's US Government Data](https://www.census.gov/data.html) for viable datasets in aiding in our purpose.

 Specifically for the part of prediction, we need to look at the pattern of natural disasters for the past decades and draw a pattern and then deduce the possibility and effects of a disaster in an area.
 The estimate of future damage will be based upon past data and will be calculated using simple data analysis techniques.